bigtreeshen/caffe/README.md

 }

 #AssignmentLayer
-using mask and feature map to generate new features, like attention model.
+Using mask and feature map to generate new features.
 ##usage

 layer